danyelkoca/home/README.md

 # My Personal Website

-This is the repository for my personal website: https://danyelkoca.github.io/home/
+This is the repository for my WIP personal website: https://danyelkoca.github.io/home/